Media and Communication Studies C: Theory in Journalism Studies

 After the course the student should be able to:

 Knowledge and understanding

-- account for and explain central theories in, and with relevance for, the field of Journalism Studies,
+- account for and show in-depth understanding of the main theories in, and relevant to, the field of Journalism Studies,

-- account for and explain of how these theories deal with the different contexts - for example the social, cultural, and political contexts - of journalistic production.
+- account for and show understanding of how these main theories deal with the cultural, political, economic, technological and broader social contexts of journalistic production,

 Competence and skills